 Mrs. Campbell smiled, “The General is in his element.
 He has always wanted children and grandchildren.
 Every day I thank God for sending you four boys and your children into our lives.
 It has given the General a reason to go on living.
 He considers you four to be his surrogate sons.”

 Todd’s eyes sparkled with unshed tears.
 The General had counseled with him and Zach at various times over the years and had helped them overcome some of the bumps that had appeared in their relationship.
 “I feel very much like he is a father to us,” Todd said.

-Mrs. Campbell smiled, “The General tends to be pretty direct when it comes to telling you the way things are even if you don’t want to hear it.”
-She paused and looked at me and Rick, “The General’s health was rapidly declining and made a dramatic turn for the better after Rick and Glenn came to stay with us.
+Mrs. Campbell smiled.
+“The General tends to be pretty direct when it comes to telling you the way things are even if you don’t want to hear it.”
+She paused and looked at me and Rick.
+“The General’s health was rapidly declining and made a dramatic turn for the better after Rick and Glenn came to stay with us.
 It has continued to get better every day.
-With the arrival of the twins, the General insists that he has a serious job to do and intends to be around to see them grow up into fine young men.
+With the arrival of the twins, the General insists he has a serious job to do and intends to be around to see them grow up into fine young men.
 Of course, things have continued to improve.
 Zach and Todd, thank you for sharing your boys with us as well.”